2DegreesInvesting/ds.tidyeda/README.md

 ## Explore the variation with ggplot2 and dplyr

-This meetup covers the sectoin [Variation](https://r4ds.had.co.nz/exploratory-data-analysis.html#variation).
+This meetup covers
+[Variation](https://r4ds.had.co.nz/exploratory-data-analysis.html#variation).

+Objectives:

+-   Understand the role of “questions” in an exploratory data analysis.
+-   Review the definitions of the main components of a data set.
+-   Explore the distribution of a categorical variable.
+-   Explore the distribution of a continuous variable.
+-   Explore the distribution of multiple groups of data in a single plot.

 ## Next

--   Manipulate and visualize unusual and missing values.
+-   Manipulate and visualize typical, unusual, and missing values.
 -   Explore the covariation between categorical and continuous variables.
 -   Explore patterns in your data and extract them with a model.